 Teen group therapy also reinforces effective interpersonal skills teens may be learning in other treatment modalities, such as Dialectical Behavioral Therapy (DBT).
 Learning to be present and truly listen (instead of listening while planning what you’re going to say next) is a difficult skill that requires practice.
 The more a teen has opportunities to try it, the faster they will replace communication habits that don’t serve them, such as chronically interrupting or not absorbing direction or instruction.

 The world can be a terrifying place for teens, especially those with Adverse Childhood Experiences (ACEs).
 ACEs are potentially traumatic events that occur in childhood or during the teen years, including violence, abuse, or neglect.
+Children’s therapy groups and teen group therapy can help young people rebuild the trust that is destroyed due to childhood trauma.

-Group therapy benefits also include teaching teens learn to identify when it’s appropriate to trust someone.
-While confidentiality is encouraged in group therapy settings, it’s up to each teen to discern what and how much information is appropriate to share with the group.
-In addition, they have a limited amount of time in which to speak during a session.
+During group therapy sessions, teens have a limited amount of time in which to speak.
 Hence, group therapy allows them to tell their stories chapter by chapter, while building healthy attachment behaviors that will transfer to life outside of treatment.

-Group cohesion—when a group works in unity toward a shared goal—is another skill that will carry adolescents through difficult times.
+Group cohesion—when a group works in unity toward a shared goal—is another experience that will carry adolescents through difficult times.
 Group cohesion is often considered an essential factor in successful treatment.
 Studies have found that high cohesion groups reach their goals more readily, and group members feel more secure about their functions and contributions.
 Therefore, when teens have difficulty with groups in academic or workplace settings, they can use their group cohesion skills to find a way to work with others and treat everyone with respect.

 For some teenagers, offering love and compassion to others is the first step in being able to love themselves.
 Teens who actively engage in teen group therapy learn that using their experience to help others is empowering and validating.
 It gives meaning and purpose to their struggles, and supports them along the path to sustainable healing.